ldunham1/coding_guidelines/README.md

 ```

-Use parenthesis for line continuation and stay away from backslashes for line continuation.
-Its helps nobody.
+Use parenthesis for line continuation.
+> :warning: Stay the hell away from backslashes for line continuation.

 ```python
 # Long strings